Blizzard Entertainment: Games

-Blizzard Entertainment has developed 19 games since 1991, the majority of which are in the Warcraft, Diablo, and StarCraft series.
-Since the release of Warcraft: Orcs & Humans (1994), Diablo (1997), and StarCraft (1998), the focus has been almost exclusively on those three franchises, with Overwatch (2016) as the sole exception.
-On October 4, 2022 Overwatch servers were officially shut off, Later Overwatch 2 (2022) servers went up.
-Additionally, Blizzard has released two spin-offs to the main franchises: Hearthstone (2014), and Heroes of the Storm (2015).
-The company announced in January 2022 that it was near release of another new intellectual property, a survival game that had been at work at the studio for nearly five years.
+Blizzard Entertainment has developed 23 games since the inception of the company in 1991.

 Main franchises

-Currently, Blizzard Entertainment has four main franchises: Warcraft, StarCraft, Diablo, and Overwatch.
+The majority of the games Blizzard published are in the Warcraft, Diablo, and StarCraft series.
+Since the release of Warcraft: Orcs & Humans (1994), Diablo (1997), and StarCraft (1998), the focus has been almost exclusively on those three franchises.
+Overwatch (2016) became an exception years later, bringing the number of main franchises to four.
 Each franchise is supported by other media based around its intellectual property such as novels, collectible card games, comics and video shorts.
-Blizzard announced in 2006 that they would be producing a Warcraft live-action movie.
+Blizzard announced in 2006 that they would be producing a Warcraft live-action film.
 The movie was directed by Duncan Jones, financed and produced by Legendary Pictures, Atlas Entertainment, and others, and distributed by Universal Pictures.
 It was released in June 2016.
+On October 4, 2022, Overwatch servers were officially shut off at the same time Overwatch 2s went up.

+Spin-offs

+Blizzard has released two spin-offs to the main franchises: Hearthstone (2014), which is set in the existing Warcraft lore, and Heroes of the Storm (2015), which features playable characters from all four of Blizzard's franchises.